 For a lot of you the true progression of events is probably more like, change framing to get focus points on face of subject, get focus confirmation, carefully reframe the subject, then take a picture.

-If you’re doing anything after you get focus confirmation, even if its just waiting too long, that is probably why you’re messing up your focus on your shots.
+If you’re doing anything after you get focus confirmation, even if its just waiting too long, which can cause your body to sway unconsciously, that is probably why you’re messing up your focus on your shots.

 Frame your shot wider

 One aspect of a lens you can exploit is how depth of field relates to focal length.
 With all lenses the plane of focus is a 2D plane or point.
 There is no depth.
 But, depth can be simulated by reducing the rate of fall off from the plane of focus.
 One way to do that is to use a wide angle lens.
 Say you are using a 24-70mm lens, if you zoom out to 24mm that will reduce the fall off from the point of focus which in effect increases the “depth” of the area of the image that appears to be in focus.
 Not only will you find it easier to frame your shot this way, but you also increase the depth of field which makes getting focus that much easier.